-At last i was at the top and then typically it was straight down.
-The down was gnarly allowing Jess to quickly catch me . later Jess I said.
+At last i was at the top, Typically it was straight down.
+The down was gnarly allowing Jess to quickly catch me again .

-That last hill took 40 mins and there was one more to do.which soon arrived after another 40 mins I was hoping i would be at the top
+That last hill took 40 mins and there was one more to do, that soon arrived after another 40 mins I was hoping i would be at the top

 I grabbed a Lara bar, it was hard to chew as it was frozen and the water in my bladder was also frozen like me .